kosli-dev/cli/docs.kosli.com/content/tutorials/following_a_git_commit_to_runtime_environments/_index.md

 We use one Kosli environment per runtime environment.

 The Kosli CLI periodically fingerprints all the running artifacts in a runtime environment and reports them to Kosli.
-If a change is detected, a snapshot of the environment is saved.
+Whenever a change is detected, a snapshot of the environment is saved.

 {{< hint info >}}
 Cyber-dojo runs the `kosli` CLI from inside its AWS runtime environments